mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

 ### Styles

-- ⚠️ MUI depends on JSS v10.
+- ⚠️ Material-UI depends on JSS v10.
 JSS v10 is not backward compatible with v9.
   Make sure JSS v9 is not installed in your environment.
   (Removing `react-jss` from your `package.json` can help).
   The StylesProvider component replaces the JssProvider one.